 List of articles № 8

-Instruction: what to do if a dog's heat cycle begins.
+Instruction: what to do if a dog is afraid of strangers.

 Instruction: what to do if a dog is afraid of men.